Reviews You Can Rely On

 Warmth

 To add the human element to our warmth ratings, we first considered testing warmth while we were actually out backpacking, but the additional variables of the backcountry setting can complicate things.
-Basic stuff like fluctuating air temperatures and wind speed have big effects.
-And subtler things, such as tent design, sleeping pad quality, underlying sleeping surface, and the number of tent buddies, also play an undeniable role.
+Basic stuff like fluctuating air temperatures and wind speed can have big effects.
+Subtle things, such as tent design, sleeping pad quality, underlying sleeping surface, and the number of tent buddies, also play an undeniable role.

 Weight